cornell-ece2400/ece2400-docs/docs/ece2400-sec2-c-basics.md

 2. Using Online Tools to Explore C Programs
 --------------------------------------------------------------------------

-In this section, we will explore to online tools that can be useful when exploring C programs.
-The first is Repl.it which enables us to write, compile, and run C programs in the cloud, and the second is Compiler Explore which enables us to compile C programs and view the corresponding machine instructions in the cloud.
+In this section, we will explore Repl.it which enables us to write, compile, and run C programs in the cloud.
+We won't have time to explore Compiler Explorer which enables us to compile C programs and view the corresponding machine instructions in the cloud, but we do encourage students to experiment with Compiler Explorer at <https://godbolt.org>.

-### 2.1.
-Repl.it

-Repl.it is a free online service which supports writing, compiling, and executing C/C++ programs completely online in your browser.
+As mentioned, Repl.it is a free online service which supports writing, compiling, and executing C/C++ programs completely online in your browser.
 It will enable us to quickly explore small C/C++ code snippets.
 Start a browser and go to <https://Repl.it>.
 You can use Repl.it without an account.
 You can always create an account later.
-Click _new repl_ in the upper right-hand corner.
-In the _Search for a language_ drop-down choose C and the click _Create repl_.
+Click the _plus_ icon in the upper right-hand corner.
+In the _Language_ drop-down choose C and the click _Create repl_.
 You will see a default program.
-Replace this default program with the following program inspired by today's lecture.
+Replace this default program with the following program inspired by lecture.

     #include <stdio.h>